 7. Browser history

 One last thing to think about when it comes to your digital legacy.
 The one we usually DON’T want to leave behind.
 Whatever is in there, it might not be exactly right for your mother to see when you want her to remember you as the innocent person you were.
-We can help you with that: just leave a note to a trustee asking them to delete your browser history.
-You’re welcome 😉
+We can help you with that: just leave a note to a Legacy Contact asking them to delete your browser history.
+You’re welcome. 😉

 Preparing the Digital Legacy you leave behindNow that you’ve gotten an idea of everything that goes into your Digital Inheritance, you can prepare to hand it over one day in 3 simple steps: